ricvolpi/ricvolpi.github.io/_pages/about.md

 # News
 ---

 - One paper accepted to CVPR 2023 ("Reliability in Semantic Segmentation: Are We on the Right Track?").
-See you in Vancouver.
+See you in Vancouver!

 - ~~We have multiple internship openings for 2023.
 Topics include multi-task adaptation and vision-and-language.
 Feel free to reach out for more info.~~